Quarticai/QuarticSDK/README.md

 # then use APIClient in the following format.

+from quartic_sdk import APIClient client = APIClient("https://test.quartic.ai/", username="testuser", password="testpassword")
+user_assets = client.assets() # Get the list of all assets that the user has access to

+asset = user_assets.get("name","Test Asset") # Get a specific asset with the name "Test Asset" asset_tags = asset.get_tags() # Gets the list of all tags

+first_tag=asset_tags.first() # Returns the first in the list of tags first_tag_data_iterator=first_tag.data(start_time=1000000,stop_time=2000000) # Returns the data present in the first tag for the time range of 1000000 to 2000000

+# If jwt auth expires the above code will throw Permission Error

+# Another way to handle this is using retry mechanism which on permission error will handle the recreation of client.
+# It is mentioned as below

 from quartic_sdk import APIClient

 retry_count = 2  # Number of times to retry the code
 retry_delay = 5  # Delay in seconds between retries